 - Make sure you have your financial house in order following your divorce.
 It is shocking how many people neglect to rewrite their will, change the beneficiaries on their life insurance policy and review their retirement plan following a divorce.
 Nobody enjoys taking care of these tasks, but think about it—how would you feel if something unexpected happened to you and your ex benefitted from that tragedy rather than your children or others you would choose as a beneficiary?

 A Boulder divorce attorney is a valuable resource not only during your divorce, but after as well.
 Discuss your financial situation frankly with your attorney; he or she can likely point you in the right direction of a good professional financial planner and/or tax specialist.
-Contact the Boulder divorce attorneys at Goff & Goff today for a free initial consultation.
-Call us at 303-872-0535 or fill out our confidential contact form for more information.
+Contact the Boulder divorce attorneys at Goff & Goff, LLC today for a free initial consultation.